 There was definitely going to be sorrow.
 They would be crushed with grief.
-Their tears would flow.
+Tears would flow.
 Their hearts would ache.
-The sky would be black and the storm would be felt.
+The sky would be black, and the storm would be felt.
 While the world cheered, they would weep.
 But not for long.
-Just a little while and then…..
+Just a little while, and then —

 Then what?

 What did He mean?
-Well there are three ways it could be taken:
+Well, there are three ways it could be understood:

-2. He would be leaving them physically but He would send the Holy Spirit and in a deeper way than ever before they would then see, perceive and know Him by faith.
-That was true too, praise the Lord!
+2. He would be leaving them physically, but He would send the Holy Spirit.
+In a deeper way than ever before, they would then see, perceive and know Him by faith.
+That was true, too, praise the Lord!

 All three of the above are true.